 Break out the crock pot for this Easy Slow Cooker Pork in a Tomatillo Sauce flavored with cilantro, garlic, onions, and cumin.
-A delicious filling for taco, burritos, or low carb it and eat it on it’s own!
+A delicious filling for taco, burritos, or low carb it and eat it on it's own!

 An easy slow cooker pork recipe for Cinco de Mayo

 Even if you don't know what Cinco de Mayo is all about, you are probably still going to eat some Mexican food and partake in some sort of a Mexican beverage.
 Since it falls on a school night this year, I wanted dinner to be a super easy recipe.
 One that wouldn't take a lot of prep time or finishing time, so you know what that means.
 The slower cooker is coming out!!!

 Slow cooked pork in a flavorful tomatillo sauce